Tony Romo: 2013 season

-The Cowboys signed Romo to a 6-year extension worth $108 million, with $55 million guaranteed and $25 million in bonuses, thus securing him for the rest of his career and relieving the pressure from the salary cap, which was reported to have less than $25,000 space before the deal was struck.
-In the middle of April 2013, he underwent back surgery to remove a cyst.
+On March 29, 2013, the Cowboys signed Romo to a six-year extension worth $108 million, with $55 million guaranteed and $25 million in bonuses, thus securing him for the rest of his career and relieving the pressure from the salary cap, which was reported to have less than $25,000 space before the deal was struck.
+In the middle of April 2013, Romo underwent back surgery to remove a cyst.
 Although it was characterized as a minor procedure by the team, he would end up missing all of the mini-camp and organized team activities.

-Romo opened the season with a win over the New York Giants, passing for 263 yards and two touchdowns.
+Romo opened the season with a 36–31 victory over the New York Giants, passing for 263 yards and two touchdowns.
 He briefly left the game with a rib injury, but returned after halftime and finished the game.
+During a Week 5 51–48 loss to the Denver Broncos, Romo passed for a franchise-record 506 passing yards, five touchdowns, and an interception.
+The game was a memorable back-and-forth shootout between the two teams with Romo and Peyton Manning at the helm.
 After Week 7, his 100th career start, Romo had thrown for 27,485 yards, the most by a quarterback in his first 100 starts since 1960.
-In Week 5, against the Denver Broncos, Romo passed for a franchise-record 506 passing yards, five passing touchdowns, and one interception in the 51–48 loss.
-The game was a memorable back-and-forth shootout between the two teams with Romo and Peyton Manning at the helm.

-In Week 16, against the Washington Redskins, with the Cowboys trailing in the fourth quarter and needing a win to keep its playoff hopes alive, he led the team to a touchdown drive with 1:08 remaining in a 24–23 victory, with what was later diagnosed as a season-ending herniated disk injury.
+During a narrow Week 16 24–23 victory over the Washington Redskins, with the Cowboys trailing in the fourth quarter and needing a win to keep its playoff hopes alive, Romo led the team to a touchdown drive with 1:08 remaining, with what was later diagnosed as a season-ending herniated disk injury.
 Head coach Jason Garrett would later say: "He might have had his finest hour … We talk about mental toughness, being your best, regardless of circumstances.
 Somehow, some way, he helped us win that ballgame."